 The term ‘trans-theoretical’ is often used to cover a number of models that want to integrate different approaches – seeking to be above any one theory.

-In short, my education, training and experience has drawn me toward:
+As far as I am concerned, if it helps to state it explicitly, my education, training and experience has drawn me toward:

 Transactional Analysis (TA): based on the mid-20th Century work of Eric Berne.